JrEduardo/CountReg/README.md

   ([walmes@ufpr.br](mailto:walmes@ufpr.br)) - Paraná Federal
   University, Laboratory of Statistics and Geoinformation (LEG/UFPR).

-The CountReg is a package that contains functions to modelling count data via likelihood-based approach with a S4 implementation.
-The models considered in package are Generalized-Poisson, COM-Poisson and Gamma-Count and methods functions for this models also are provided.
+The `gammacount` is a package that contains functions to modelling count data via likelihood-based approach with a S4 implementation.
+The Gamma-count regression models are considered in package and methods functions for this models also are provided.

 ***